opus1993/pubrepo/content/post/2021-04-23-data-evangelist-part-8/index.md

 Students assemble documentation on a capstone or internship experience and post it to a blog or github to showcase the work.
 Some will also prepare a business case presentation and video content.
 Interviews for junior analytics roles should have some context for how what the candidate brings fits with what the enterprise workflow requires.

+[Not every data scientist does "data science" work](https://towardsdatascience.com/heres-the-honest-truth-about-making-a-career-switch-into-data-science-2e5a42d24879).
+The range of skills and job responsibilities at one company can look completely different at another.
+There really are very few organizations with the specialization where a single person only builds machine learning models.

 Matt Dancho writes here in more detail on team building and skills alignment in the enterprise:

 {{<tweet 1383423259656396801>}}